saylordotorg/course_bus205/Unit01.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Nature and Sources of Law** <span id="1"></span> *This unit will ask a series of broad questions about the law.
 How does a law come into being?
 (Legislators pass them, of course, but how do